-1. Ingwansan Mountain, February 2015.
+1. February 2015.
 One of the many highlights of my week in Seoul was an invigorating hike up Ingwangsan, a 338-meter mountain with a handful of impressive granite peaks.
-There are several routes one can take up to the top, but my hike followed The Mountain Road Route, a stone path that runs alongside a snaking section of the city’s old fortress walls.
+There are several routes up to the top, but my hike followed The Mountain Road Route, a stone path that runs alongside a snaking section of the city’s old fortress walls.

-3. Ingwansan Mountain, February 2015.
+3. February 2015.
 The climb up Ingwansan is all about those views!
-It always seems to be a hazy day when I climb up Asian mountains, and so it also proved on that fresh February morning.
+It always seems to be a hazy day when I take on Asian mountains and so it also proved on that fresh February morning.
 At various points along the route you’ll get treated to choice angles of Seoul’s urban sprawl, Seodenumn Prison, the opposing form of Bugaksan Mountain (much more touristy apparently) and the sky-piercing Seoul North Tower.

 Like this?
 Then why not check out my other 5s on Seoul.